samyarsadat/MBI5026-Matrix/README.md

 Now, after we consider the `MBI5026` connections, we aren't left with the 16 pins we need to drive the MOSFETs, but we also don't really need 16 pins.
 It would be a waste to connect all MOSFETs directly anyway, as we don't need to be able to activate them two-at-a-time, instead, we can use a 16-channel multiplexer.

-I chose the `74HC4067`, as it's one I was already familiar with, and it had decent specifications for this application.
+I chose the `74HC4067`, as it's one I'm already familiar with, and it has decent specifications for this application.
 The `74HC4067` is a 16-channel analog multiplexer, but any 16-channel mux with good enough switching characteristics will do just fine; it doesn't even have to be an analog mux, as we're only controlling MOSFETs.

 Most P-channel MOSFETs will also work just fine, you could even use PNP transistors, and you'd probably be fine.
 As we're multiplexing the rows, each row is only held on for around 850 microseconds (you can change this by changing `display_row_on_delay_us` in the code), so there isn't any continuous current draw.
 The most amount of continuous current draw I observed when holding all pixels in one row on was no more than 400mA.